-We strongly recommend that all students take advice from the US Embassy in their country on whether a visa is required to enter the US - see below for more information.
+We strongly recommend that all students take advice from the US Embassy in their country on whether a visa is required to enter the US.

-We are happy to provide a letter support of your visa application.
-However, prior to us providing such a letter, your total course fees must be paid in full.
+We are happy to provide a letter in support of your visa application; however, prior to us providing such a letter, your total course fees must be paid in full.
 Please contact us if you require a letter in support of your visa application.

 Please note that many Embassies take a long time to process a visa application – it is best to contact them as soon as possible to find out about the procedures and make your application.

-If a visa is refused we will refund the full fees minus a handling charge of USD $150.
-Please note the visa application must have been made at least 1 month prior to the start of the whole course.
-Proof of the application date and the refusal is required before fees are refunded.
-Please see our Cancellation Policy.
+If a visa is refused we will refund the full fees minus a handling charge of USD $150, provided that the visa application was made at least 1 month prior to the start of the whole course.
+Proof of application date and refusal is required before fees are refunded - please see our Cancellation Policy.

 Please note: not having received a response from the visa authority does not qualify the Student or Parent for a refund.

-Nationals of a number of countries, including the UK and Ireland, are part of the USA Visa Waiver Programme (VWP) and their citizens do not need visas to enter the US – view a list of participating countries here.
+Nationals of a number of countries, including the UK and Ireland, are part of the USA Visa Waiver Programme (VWP) and their citizens do not need visas to enter the US.
+You can view a list of participating countries here.